 1. Related Topics:

 This is similar to related inquiries.
-However, rather than focusing on specific queries, this shows you which broad topics people are looking for!
+However, rather than focusing on specific queries, this shows you which broad topics people seek!
 Topics are search queries that are related to the same concept.

-If you search for a term, Google Trends will show you any topics that it believes are closely linked to the time you entered.
+If you search for a term, it will show you any topics that it believes are closely linked to the time you entered.

 2. Related Queries:

 The explanation of Related Queries is similar to that of Related Topics.